appliedAI-Initiative/pymetrius/README.md

     sudo apt-get update && apt-get install python<VERSION>-venv
     ```
 3) Cookiecutter.
 Install it e.g. with `pip install cookiecutter`
-4) You should set up a new gitlab repo in https://gitlab.aai.lab/<gitlab_project_path>.
-Add your credentials,
-create the develop branch and mark it as default branch.
-This can also be done after the project
-was generated locally.

 ## Creating a new project